LizardByte/.github/CONTRIBUTING.md

 Want to address SonarCloud issues locally before committing?
 You can use the [SonarLint](https://www.sonarsource.com/products/sonarlint/) plugin for your IDE.

+### AI Usage
+We recognize the value of AI tools for improving code and development workflows.
+However, all AI-generated contributions must meet our quality standards.

+#### Acceptable AI Usage
+- Using AI to help brainstorm solutions to complex problems
+- Getting assistance with syntax or language-specific implementations
+- Improving documentation clarity or grammar
+- Generating test cases for existing code
+- Code refactoring suggestions that you carefully review and understand

+#### Unacceptable AI Usage
+- Submitting code you don't fully understand
+- Generating entire features or components without significant human oversight
+- Using AI to create code without properly testing it
+- Submitting content with hallucinations, errors, or inconsistencies
+- Contributing code that doesn't follow our established patterns and conventions

+All contributions, regardless of how they were created, must meet our quality standards.
+AI-generated content that contains errors, doesn't solve the problem effectively, or appears to be low-quality "slop" will be rejected immediately.
+You are responsible for all contributions under your name, so ensure you thoroughly review any AI-assisted work before submission.

 ### Testing
 Testing is a critical part of our development process, and we have automated tests and tools to ensure that our code meets the expected quality and functionality.